Kannmu/OpenMonitor/README.md

 - GPU Memory Usage: The current GPU memory usage as a percentage.
 - Total GPU Memory: The total GPU memory in bytes.
 - WiFi Network Information: The SSID (network name), signal strength (in dBm and percentage), and authentication protocol of the currently connected WiFi network.
+- bluetooth device battery life: The battery life of supported devices that are paired to this computer.

 ## Usage